How to Test for STDs in the Throat?

 Type of Tests

-The primary method for analysing throat swab samples is polymerase chain reaction (PCR) testing.
-PCR tests are highly accurate and can detect the DNA of chlamydia and gonorrhoea, even in small quantities.
-This method ensures high sensitivity and specificity, with results typically available within one to three days.
-It is however important to note that throat swab tests are not routinely included in standard sexually transmitted diseases (STD) tests, so remember to check with the clinic on its availability.
+The main method for analysing throat swab samples is polymerase chain reaction (PCR) testing, which is highly accurate in detecting chlamydia and gonorrhoea, even in small amounts.
+Results are usually available within one to three days.
+However, throat swab tests are not always included in standard STD screenings, so remember to check with the clinic for availability.

 Who Should Get Tested